Xila-Project/Old_documentation/source/Software reference/Softwares/Berry/Berry.md

 ## 👓 Overview

-Berry is a software that embed a berry virtual machine that allow the compilation and execution of [Berry-Lang](https://github.com/berry-lang/berry) (like a JVM for Java).
-[Berry-Lang](https://github.com/berry-lang/berry) is an interpreted language.
+Berry is a software that embed a berry virtual machine and compiler that allow the execution of [Berry-Lang](https://github.com/berry-lang/berry) (like a JVM for Java).

 It has been chosen because :
 - It is lightweight.
 - Easy to learn (Python-like syntax).
 - Quite fast.
-- Implement advanced programming concept (class, operators overload).
+- Implement advanced programming concept (class, operators overload, virtual memory ...).

 At startup, Berry (`Berry_Class::Load_Softwares_Handles()`) looks for all software folder that contains a "Main.be" file in the `/Softwares` folder.
 Then, it creates handles for all of them and registers all of them to the `Software` module.